inab/rd-connect-user-management/README-API.md

 	* `POST /mail` `[adm]`: An administrator uses this endpoint to send an e-mail to everybody, or a subset of users, organizational units or groups.
 The input must be a JSON document following [mailValidation.json](libs/RDConnect/mailValidation.json) JSON schema (but not enforcing the existence of all the keys).

+	* `GET /mail/:api_key`: It returns the information about this template mail domain.

 	* `GET /mail/:api_key/documents` `[adm]`: It lists the documents for this template domain, which are the mail template and the attachments (like user agreements and so).
 It follows [documentValidation.json](libs/RDConnect/documentValidation.json) JSON schema.

 	* `POST /mail/:api_key/documents` `[adm]`: It attaches the described document in the multipart/form-data transferred field to this user.
 The valid parameters are 'cn' (the name), 'description', 'documentClass' and 'content' (this last is the uploaded document).